Example b1

 gvolume.set_identifier('mydosimeter', 1)

-The dosimeter digitization will create and accumulate the variables etot and dose throughout events in a run.
+The dosimeter digitization creates and accumulates the variables etot and dose throughout events in a run.

 \[\mathrm{dose} = \frac{\mathrm{etot}}{\mathrm{mass}}\]